 - Waveform input There are sixteen waveform input channels on a standard Power1401.
 Eight channels are available through front-panel BNC connectors, labelled ADC Inputs, and eight through the rear-panel Analogue Expansion D-socket.
 All inputs pass through ferrite chokes that block high-frequency noise.
-The working input range of the ADC (and the DAC outputs) is $\pm 5$ V or $\pm 10$ V, as selected in the TRY1401 utility; the choice is retained in the flash memory and is unaffected by power cycling.
-See page 40 for setting the ADC input range. - Waveform Waveform input channels are buffered through amplifiers.
+The working input range of the ADC (and the DAC outputs) is ± 5 V or ± 10 V, as selected in the TRY1401 utility.
+The choice is retained in the SPI flash memory and is unaffected by power cycling.
+See page 39 for setting the ADC input range. - Waveform Waveform input channels are buffered through amplifiers.
 If the programmable-gain option is fitted, the amplifier gains are individually software-settable to unity, ×2, ×5 or ×10.
 Channels are then steered into the ADC (Analogue to Digital Converter) via multiplexers.
-The ADC can convert an input signal to a 16-bit digital value at up to 2 MHz in single-channel mode, 1 MHz if switching channels.
-Sampling is inherently sequential; two channels cannot be sampled simultaneously.
-If simultaneous sampling is required, you should consider the PGF8 expansion top box; see page 32. - Trigger The front-panel input labelled Trigger can be set by software to be the external signal to start the clock that controls ADC conversions.
+The ADC can convert an input signal to a 16-bit digital value at up to 3 MHz in single-channel mode, 1 MHz if switching channels.
+Sampling is inherently sequential; two channels cannot be sampled simultaneously. - Trigger The front-panel input labelled Trigger can be set by software to be the external signal to start the clock that controls ADC conversions.
 When operating in internally-triggered mode the ADC typically samples at a fixed rate set by one of the clocks. - External convert The ADC external convert input is also permanently wired through pin 6 of the rear panel Events D-socket.
 Conversions are usually initiated by a high-to-low transition.
 External convert signals are used when the conversion time is determined by an external event, e.g. when synchronizing conversions to the phases of a rotating machine.